-To distinguish failures due to noise from those caused by collisions, H-RCA uses a PLR estimation method based on the functionality of 802.11e's TXOP [3].
-As defined in IEEE 802.11e, when a station gains access to the medium and successfully transmits a packet, if the remaining TXOP time is long enough for another packet transmission, the station can transmit the next packet after a short inter-frame space (SIFS - see Appendix II) without an additional backoff period.
+Fig. 6.
+Complementary cumulative distribution functions for PLR in the night-time indoor environment at 10m separation.
+Average PLR: 6 Mb/s 0.21; 9 Mb/s 0.28; 12 Mb/s 0.24; 18 Mb/s 0.73; 24 Mb/s 0.99.
+Experimental data on the functionality of 802.11e's TXOP [7].
+As defined in IEEE 802.11e, when a station gains access to the medium and successfully transmits a packet, if the remaining TXOP time is long enough for another packet transmission, the station can transmit the next packet after a short inter-frame space (SIFS, see Appendix II) without an additional backoff period.
 If any packet in the TXOP burst results in an unacknowledged transmission, no further packets are sent.
 At the time the second or later packets in the TXOP burst are transmitted, all other stations in the network see the medium as continuously busy so there can be no collision.
 In other words, if transmission of the second or later packets in the TXOP burst fails, it can only have been caused by noise.
+Transmission failure of the first packet, however, can be due to both collision and noise.
+Thus it is necessary to record transmission statistics for these two classes of packets.

 Fig. 7.
-Auto-Covariance of the loss sequence of 12 Mb/s in the daytime indoor environment at 10m separation (1st experiment).
+Auto-Covariance of the loss sequence of 12 Mb/s in the daytime indoor environment at 10m separation.
 Experimental data